 - The Philippines is home to nearly 850 BPO providers, making it one of the largest sources of contribution to GDP thereby bringing in an estimated $1 billion every year

 - Philippine cities took up six of the 100 slots in Tholon’s list of top destinations for outsourcing, including Manila — where Personiv is located — a metropolitan listed as second in outsourcing in the entire world

-- It’s an industry that continues to grow, with an estimated 700,000 jobs slated to be added through the BPO sector to the Philippine economy by 2022.
+- It’s an industry that continues to grow, with an estimated 700,000 jobs slated to be added through the BPO sector to the Philippine economy by this year.